 The acid in buttermilk breaks down gluten, which gives us the most moist and tender buttermilk blueberry muffins!
 It also interacts with the baking soda in this recipe to give our muffins a higher lift.

 Definitely with milk!
-Or even better, us buttermilk, like with these lemon blueberry buttermilk muffins!
+Or even better, use buttermilk, like with these berry buttermilk muffins!
+Sour cream is also a great way to ensure moisture!

 If you don’t have buttermilk, feel free to use whole milk, replacing two teaspoons of the milk with vinegar.
-This will create the acidic effect of buttermilk to help your buttermilk blueberry muffins come out fluffy and moist.
+This will create the acidic effect of buttermilk to help these delicious muffins come out fluffy and moist.

 Using softened butter, like in this recipe, is a good first step!
 You also want to make sure that you don't overmix your batter.
 Once you add in your dry ingredients, you want to gently fold the batter until it's just combined.

 How do I get that domed top on my muffins?
-Well, to achieve that nice high top on our muffins, we’re going to start out at a higher oven temperature so that the batter will release a burst of steam to lift the tops of our muffins higher.
-Also, resting your muffins before baking helps create a thicker batter, which also promotes a higher rise.
+Well, for best results to achieve that nice high top on our muffins, we’re going to start out at a higher oven temperature so that the batter will release a burst of steam to lift the tops of our muffins higher.
+Also, resting your muffins before baking helps create a thicker batter, which also promotes a higher rise in this blueberry muffin recipe.

 These muffins store and freeze very well!
 Just keep your muffins in an airtight container at room temperature for up to 4 days, or wrap them individually in plastic and freeze them in a freezer bag for up to 2 months.